 Physiotherapy is very effective for the treatment of frozen shoulder, a condition characterised by the shoulder becoming very stiff and very painful to move.
+We also offer injections for frozen shoulder and these can be highly effective for pain relief and for regaining range of movement.
+Click here for more information about steroid injections.

 The definative cause of frozen shoulder remains a mystery.
 In some cases there is known to be a build up of adhesions inside the joint, in other cases the capsule (membrane around all joints) shrinks and there is evidence to suggest capsule in-growth of nerves and blood vessels making the joint sensitive to movement.
 There are lots of possible contributing factors but 'true' frozen shoulder is insidious (no known cause).
 If there is trauma to the shoulder then the joint reacts, becomes tighter and a capsular restriction will develop.
 Another name is 'adhesive capsulitis'.
 Where we are unsure of a cause we will term this 'idiopathic adhesive capsulitis'.